-Cost of Utility Bills in Estonia
+Cost of utility bills in Estonia

 Utility bills are a given anywhere you go in the world, and in Estonia, it’s no different.
-This is why your utilities costs will range from around 80 EUR/month in the summer to around 110 EUR/month in the winter.
+This is why your utility costs will range from around 80 EUR/month in the summer to around 110 EUR/month in the winter.
 It’s also important to note that unless you live in a private house or your apartment block has its own boiler room, your heating will be turned on during winter, while it will be completely switched off during the summer months.

 As for a breakdown of your monthly utilities of around 110 EUR per month, you’ll be spending on heating, electricity and gas as well as garbage removal for one person in a 45 sq/m studio.
 Meanwhile, this figure will rise to about 165 EUR per month for an 85 sq/m flat.

 Internet of 8 Mbps for one month will cost you in the region of 19 EUR.
 One minute of prepaid mobile tariff (local) with no discounts or plans is about 0.04 EUR.
 Internet at 60 Mbps or more, unlimited data, as well as cable/ADSL will be in the region of 23.51 EUR per month.
 The most affordable and cost effective mobile phone deal available is 10 EUR per month.

 Purchasing a 40” flat screen TV will set you back approximately 336 EUR, while a 800/900 watt Bosch, Panasonic, LG, Sharp or equivalent brand of microwaves will cost you 78 EUR.

 Laundry detergent at 3 litres costs approximately 10 EUR and the hourly rate for cleaning help is 8 EUR.